asw-i3a/Agents_i3a/README.md

  <kind>agent-kind-as-integer-code</kind>
 </data>
 ```
-### Testing Agents_i3a
+### Testing the service
 To run the already existing tests of the module you can choose by running as JUnit tests, from the IDE.
 Or as the implements Maven you can run Maven tests task as `mvn test`.
 If the database is up and running everything should go fine and smooth.
 No data in the database is needed to run them.
 But if you want to test the
 user interface manually you'll have to introduce this document:
 ```json
 {
     "_id" : "58a8670df086e81dc034d7fc",